booleanism/whoevencares/posts/shall-we.md

 ---
-title: "Celoteh: Shall we?"
+title: Shall we?"
 author: Mambaul Hisam
 draft: true
 publishedDate: 8 February 2024
-description: Ini bukan celotahannya Hisam.
+description: "Celoteh: Ini bukan celotahannya Hisam."
 ---

 You are the matter that causes all the things matter to me.\